 Local movers are regulated on a state level and charge and operate differently in different markets.
 Some states have little to no regulations, and some are highly regulated.
 It’s important to ask your moving company what’s included in the hourly rate, and what additional charges you may run into.

-Note: Some local movers charge flat rates for your move.
+Additionally, some local movers charge flat rates for your move.
 They will determine how much work is involved and quote you a flat rate for your entire move.

 What Are Minimums?